-You can add additional user accounts from within Manage accounts.
-Clicking on the plus icon will prompt you to log on using a different account.
-RunMyApp will store this user account for future use.
+You can add an additional user account to the account list that is displayed.
+For this purpose, click the plus icon.
+You are prompted to log in using a different account.
+RunMyApp stores this user account for future use.

-You can change the user account that is currently active from Manage accounts.
-Choose the user account that you'd like to use from the list of user accounts that you've previously added.
-This user account will become the active one.
+You can change the user account that is currently active.
+For this purpose, select the user account that you would like to use from the list of user accounts.
+The selected user account becomes the active one instantly.

 8.1.3 Removing a User Account

-To remove a user account that is no longer needed for RunMyApp, firstly you need to make this user account the active one.
-You can then click on the account at the top of the top level menu, the option to delete the account will be offered to you.
+To remove a user account that is no longer needed for RunMyApp, you need to make this user account the active one.
+As soon as it is the active one, click the account at the top of the Settings menu and use the Delete account option.

 8.2 Changing the Execution Mode

-Most end users will use RunMyApp in LIVE mode and this is the default Execution Mode.
-Developers or testers, however, may want to use RunMyApp in TEST or ACCEPTANCE mode.
-You can change the Execution Mode by choosing the Execution Mode option from the Advanced Features menu.
-If the Execution Mode is set to TEST or ACCEPTANCE, the user will continue to receive notifications from the LIVE environment.
+Most end users use RunMyApp in Live mode.
+This is the default execution mode.
+Developers or testers, however, may want to use RunMyApp in Test or Acceptance mode.
+You can change the execution mode with the Advanced Features > Execution Mode option.
+If the execution mode is set to Test or Acceptance, the user continues to receive notifications from the Live environment.

-Please note that changing modes will delete any offline local data you may have on your device.
+Please note that changing the execution modes deletes any offline local data you may have on your device.

 8.3 Background Synchronization

-Turning on the Background Synchronization feature will enable RunMyApp to upload requests submitted whilst offline to the platform as a background task.
-This means that when your device becomes connected after a period of being offline, any requets submitted will be automatically uploaded to the platform - regardless of whether the application is active or not.
-With this feature disabled, RunMyApp will need to be active for the requests to be uploaded.
+Turning on the background synchronization feature with the Background Synch option enables RunMyApp to upload requests submitted whilst offline to the platform as a background task.
+This means that when your device becomes connected after a period of being offline, any request submitted is automatically uploaded - regardless of whether the application is active or not.
+With this feature disabled, RunMyApp needs to be active for the requests to be uploaded.

-Please be aware that choosing to synchronize in the background will consume additional battery power.
+Please be aware that choosing to synchronize in the background consumes additional battery power.

 8.4 Notification Registration

-Use Notification Registration to register and de-register your device for push notifications.
+Use Notification Registration to register and unregister your device for push notifications.